Visiona 2, 1970

 Space Age style

-Fantastic living landscape
+Fantastic living space

 Revisiting the Future